 While unrestricted funds are indispensable as they offer AMC the flexibility to respond quickly to unforeseen needs and new opportunities, many of our loyal donors enjoy participating in specific AMC programs such as:

 Over a century ago, the Animal Medical Center was founded on the principle of providing companion animals with humane, quality care, and treatment.
-Abiding by this mission and commitment to serve the community, the AMC has established the 401K-9 Fund to be offered to all retired NYPD canines.
+Abiding by this mission and commitment to serve the community, the AMC has established the 401K-9 Fund to be offered to all retired NYPD and FDNY canines and retired military service dogs.
 Our veterinarians will work with you to assure a good quality of life for your retired dog.

 The AMC to the Rescue fund was established specifically to provide subsidized specialty care to animals currently cared for by rescue groups, whose health has become an obstacle to their adoption.
 The Animal Medical Center understands the plight of those who operate rescue groups and the often limited funds available for treatment of animals beyond general care.
 Therefore, through AMC to the Rescue, we have provided a means for some of these needy animals to receive care.

 The Buddy Fund

 The Buddy Fund was established in 2006 to provide free or subsidized care for the treatment of cancer in animals, thereby keeping pets healthy and with their families throughout these difficult events.
 For many, the cost of cancer care can be prohibitively expensive, so this fund works to alleviate the financial burden by helping owners provide their pets with the finest veterinary care in the face of a serious illness.
 This fund always has a great need for funding so please consider making a contribution today.

 Frank V. D. Lloyd Fund for Guide Dogs: Caring for the animals that care for us

 The Guide Dog Fund provides wellness and preventive veterinary care for the working guide dogs of visually impaired clients, regardless of financial need.